 San Diego Ophthalmologist Dr. Tracy utilizes the most advanced technologies and equipment, performing blade-free, all-laser surgery.
 We charge one flat fee for your procedure, which includes all pre-operative evaluations, surgery, and post-operative care.
 At Carlsbad Eye Care, Dr. Tracy performs all pre- and post-op care himself, including the initial evaluation.
 We offer no-interest Credit Care financing and payment plans to help make the cost of your procedure affordable.
 This will allow you to make small monthly payments over a period of time in accordance with your budget.

 The LASIK Lasers

 You are required to stop wearing contact lenses prior to the surgery, for a minimum of two to six weeks, as instructed by the doctor.
-You need to arrange for a driver to accompany you to your procedure, as you won’t be able to drive yourself afterward, because you will be given a muscle relaxer to calm you during the procedure and you will wear eye shields over your eyes.
-Wear loose, comfortable clothing, and refrain from wearing any perfume or make-up.
+You need to arrange for a driver to accompany you to your procedure, as you won’t be able to drive yourself afterward, because you will be given a medication to calm you during the procedure and you will wear eye shields over your eyes.
+Wear loose, comfortable clothing, and refrain from wearing any perfume or makeup.
 A responsible adult must accompany you on the day of surgery.

 Carlsbad LASIK FAQs